 7. When Terminal says that it's finished, the volume will have the same name as the installer you've downloaded, such as Install macOS Monterey.
 You can now quit Terminal and eject the volume.

-How to Use the bootable installer
+How to Use the Bootable Installer for macOS?

 Apple silicon